How to recover a disabled Instagram account- A step by step guide

 - After completing all the above steps, you can click “Request Support.”

-- After completing this procedure, you will get an email on your specified email address within a very short time.
+- After completing this procedure, you will get an email at your specified email address within a very short time.

 - Make sure that your account has at least one picture of you in which you can be identified clearly.
 It is necessary because, Instagram help center says “Keep in mind that if this account does not include any picture of you is used to represent something or someone else, we won’t be able to help until we receive a photo that meets these requirements.”